 Stephanie began her career as a student reporter covering a campaign finance scandal at her college for the San Francisco Chronicle.
-She has gone on to report for local and international publications, Stephanie has covered everything from young girls sold into domestic servitude in Cairo to the Barry Bonds steroids perjury trial to the aftermath of a 7.2 magnitude earthquake in Guatemala – and much, much more.
+She has gone on to report for local and international publications on issues ranging from young girls sold into domestic servitude in Cairo to the Barry Bonds steroids perjury trial to the aftermath of a 7.2 magnitude earthquake in Guatemala – and much, much more.

 In addition to reporting, Stephanie regularly does freelance editing, research and fact checking for news organizations and individual clients.
 A wandering freelancer at heart, she is happiest splitting her time between courthouses in San Francisco, shisha cafes in Cairo, ferries in Istanbul and comedors in Guatemala.